tahmid-23/adventure-docs/source/platform/fabric.rst

 .. attention::

-   Version 6.x of Adventure platform Fabric, utilizing a shared implementation with NeoForge (see :doc:`/platform/modded`) is not published for Minecraft 1.20-1.21.1.
+   Version 6.x of adventure-platform-fabric, utilizing a shared implementation with NeoForge (see :doc:`/platform/modded`) is not published for Minecraft 1.20-1.21.1.
 This is to avoid conflicts with existing mods using 5.x.
    Starting with Minecraft 1.21.2, both platforms have version 6.x published.